AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/configure-aem-guides-mcp.md

 >[!TAB On-premise]

-# Connect AI clients to Experience Manager Guides on-premises using MCP

 You can connect supported AI clients to an Experience Manager Guides on-premises instance using the Model Context Protocol (MCP).
 After you establish the connection, the client can access the Experience Manager Guides operations available to your AEM user account.

 All operations are performed using **your AEM identity and permissions**.
 The connected client can view or modify only the content and resources that your AEM account is authorized to access.